 Smart aimed to reinvent the city car with the introduction of the truly tiny Fortwo, and did so by tearing up the rules and creating a car that could do things no other rival could.
-The Smart has gone through a second revolution too, with production of petrol-powered versions discontinuing in 2019 and concentrating on pure electric power in the form of the EQ Fortwo.
+The Smart has gone through a second revolution too, with production of petrol-powered versions discontinuing in 2019 and concentrating on pure electric power in the form of the Smart EQ Fortwo.

-The biggest change between the regular Fortwo and the EQ is the electric drivetrain, which means an 82PS electric motor is placed between the rear wheels - just where the petrol engines lived - with a 17.6kWh battery pack under the floor.
-Also like the petrol models, the EQ Fortwo is available both as a two-door coupe and a convertible - making it one of very few electric cabriolets too.
+The biggest change between the regular Fortwo and the Smart EQ Fortwo is the electric drivetrain, which means an 82PS electric motor is placed between the rear wheels - just where the petrol engines lived - with a 17.6kWh battery pack under the floor.
+Also like the petrol models, the Smart EQ Fortwo is available both as a two-door coupe and a convertible - making it one of very few electric cabriolets too.

-Familiarity does not lessen the impact of the EQ Fortwo.
+Familiarity does not lessen the impact of the Smart EQ Fortwo.
 This is still a shockingly small car from the outside, with tiny overhangs, a bonnet hardly big enough to be worthy of the name and a rear end that’s shorter still.
 To this you can add a number of colour and trim options, including having a contrast colour for certain body panels.

 Whether you choose the Coupe or Cabriolet, there is just a single door on each side with the luggage space at the rear.
 On Coupes you get a handy split tailgate where the top window can be opened separately and the lower half drops down like a pick-up.
 On Cabriolets however you just get the lower section, giving a narrow boot opening.

-The driving experience adds the plus points of electric to those of the regular Fortwo You get whizzy acceleration from low speeds thanks to the generous torque, noise levels are low at lower speeds too and the Fortwo's manoeuvrability comes to the fore in towns and cities.
+The driving experience adds the plus points of electric to those of the regular Fortwo You get whizzy acceleration from low speeds thanks to the generous torque, noise levels are low at lower speeds too and the Smart EQ Fortwo's manoeuvrability comes to the fore in towns and cities.

-On the downside however, the Fortwo’s handling is still a mixed bag.
+On the downside however, the Smart EQ Fortwo’s handling is still a mixed bag.
 Although the battery pack helps to improve the weight balance, it’s still a car that can feel unsettled on quicker roads while the ride quality is also mixed, with poorly-surfaced roads causing it to fidget and transfer that into the cabin.